Robert Levitan: Pando Networks

 In 2004, Levitan built his third Manhattan-based technology business, as CEO of Pando Networks.
 The company specializes in hybrid peer-to-peer plus server-based cloud distribution of large files.
 From the beginning, the company launched a freemium consumer business for sending large files over any email account, later adding tools for media distributors and publishers to distribute games, video and software to consumers.
 Levitan eventually drove sales and product development in the direction of game publishers.
-Numerous game companies signed on for Pando Networks’ services, and, in 2011 alone, Pando software had delivered 200 million unique video games onto computer desktops.
+Numerous game companies signed on for Pando Networks' services, and, in 2011 alone, Pando software had delivered 200 million unique video games onto computer desktops.

 Because of the massive amounts of data delivered over its networks worldwide, Pando Networks was able to compile and release two studies on broadband delivery speeds, one domestic and one global.
 The domestic report prompted observations that the best speeds were recorded in wealthy suburbs like Andover, Massachusetts versus the sluggish performance seen in more rural areas, such as in Pocatello, Idaho where downloads were at one-tenth the speed of Andover's.
 Discussing this with a Bloomberg television reporter, Levitan spoke out about the regional disparity, calling it a business, political and social issue.
 "From a political standpoint, the FCC [U.S. Federal Communications Commission] and others are looking at this, but we all know it's hard to find agreement in Washington on what to do.
 If we all believe that fast Internet speeds are good for the economy and development … and if we believe they are as important as the Internet was in developing commerce, then it's important that this [vast speed discrepancy] is addressed."
 Pando Networks was acquired by Microsoft in 2013.

 Live XYZ

 In 2014, Levitan co-founded Live XYZ.
 The company built a live map of cities showing every business on every block, and what's happening inside each location by time of day.
-Live XYZ data provided retail storefront vacancy rates for a study by the NYC Department of City Planning released in August 2019, and for a study released in September 2019 by the Office of the New York City Controller.
+Live XYZ data provided retail storefront vacancy rates for a study by the NYC Department of City Planning released in August 2019, and for a study released in September 2019 by the Office of the New York City Comptroller.